Merkleize/matt/FAQ.md

 ### How does MATT compare with BitVM?

 [BitVM](https://bitvm.org/bitvm.pdf) is the remarkable discovery that a channel (among two or more fixed parties) that allows fraud proofs for arbitrary computations is possible today in bitcoin.
-Such channels are known in academic literature as *state channels*, and they can be considered a generalization of lightning channel where the two parties are able to play an arbitrary game.
+Such channels are known in academic literature as *state channels*, and they can be considered a generalization of lightning channels where the parties are able to play an arbitrary game.
 The game can be played entirely off-chain if there's cooperation; otherwise, the other parties can *force* the game to be played on-chain.

 However, MATT is more general, as it enables contracts that implement arbitrary on-chain state machines, rather than just *channels*.